Rough traces of $BV$ functions in metric measure spaces

 Properties of the trace operator have been recently investigated in \cite{LS} and sufficient conditions for the continuity of such operator were given in terms of a ``measure-density condition'' on the boundary of the selected domain.
-We compare this notion of trace with the rough trace proving almost-everywhere equality of the two functions on the boundary.
+We compare this notion of trace with the rough trace proving almost-everywhere equality of the two functions on the boundary of the open set under investigation.
 In this way, two different characterizations of the trace values of a function with bounded variation are available, the two being equivalent.

-The paper is organized as follows:
+The paper is organized as follows.

 In Section \ref{preliminaries} we review the basic tools of our analysis, namely the concept of a metric measure space $(\X,d,\mu)$ equipped with a doubling measure and supporting a weak Poincar\'e inequality, the notions of $BV$ function and of Caccioppoli set, along with the fundamental results related to them, such as the Coarea Formula, the Isoperimetric Inequality and of course the remarkable Theorem by L. Ambrosio on the Hausdorff representation of the perimeter measure, \cite[Theorem 5.3]{A1}.